If it weren't for Artist Open Studios, I might never have had the "Wow, cardamom!" experience.

 Cardamom also is reputed to be an effective antidote for scorpion venom.
 Just thought you'd want to know.

 This dessert comes together quickly and packs a huge, healthy flavor punch.
 If peaches and nectarines are out of season, use pears or plums.
-Serves 8.
+A grill pan makes it easier to handle the fruit slices.
+Serves 4.

 1/2 tsp ground cardamom